Understanding The State of Sales Enablement Technology

 Above all, one undeniable trend is the increasing importance of sales enablement to modern organizations.
 Recent research shows that companies with a formal sales enablement program are 10X more likely to consistently hit their revenue goals.

-Allego’s Chief Product Officer, Andre Black, reveals the most important trends in sales enablement today, and how you can stay a step ahead as we enter the new year.
+Allego’s Chief Product Officer, Andre Black, reveals the most important trends in sales enablement technology, and how you can stay a step ahead as we enter the new year.

 - Connecting sales enablement to business outcomes